davidmyersdev/octo/CONTRIBUTING.md

 yarn preview
 ```

-### Launching the Firebase Emulator
+### Launch the Firebase Emulator

+The emulator is not necessary for most changes.
 For more information about retrieving a Firebase access token, see the [docker-firebase-cli](https://github.com/voraciousdev/docker-firebase-cli) project.

 ```bash
 docker-compose up -d